 An orphaned wild animal should ALWAYS be taken to a wildlife rehabilitation center where it can be hand-raised by a trained professional, socialized with members of the same species, and ultimately released back into the wild.

 Question: Is it OK to touch a baby animal if I am trying to help it?

-It is always best to contact a knowledgeable professional prior to handling wildlife in order to make sure the animal truly needs care.
-Handling should only be done with leather gloves to prevent scratches.
+Answer: ALWAYS ASK A PROFESSIONAL prior to handling wildlife to make sure the baby animal is an orphan in need of care.
+Follow the professional’s instructions.
+Very importantly, handling should only be done with leather gloves to prevent scratches.

 Question: Will NEWC’s wildlife hospital take in the orphaned animal I found?

 Answer: We try to provide care for as many animals as we can!
 Sometimes we do reach our capacity to care for animals.
 We have a limited staff and operate mainly on a volunteer basis, and, unfortunately, cannot guarantee every orphaned animal a place in the hospital on any given day.